NikolaiL/viniapp-extension/README.md

 4. Update NEXT_PUBLIC_URL and NEXT_PUBLIC_PONDER_URL in packages/nextjs/.env for your domain

-5. Go to https://farcaster.xyz/~/developers/mini-apps/preview , enter your app domain and click "Open URL as Mini App"
+5. Go to https://farcaster.xyz/~/developers/mini-apps/embed , enter your app domain and you should see your miniapp embed rendered.

 Your miniapp should load and show your Farcaster Wallet.